ThePrimeagen/rust-for-typescript-devs/lessons/03-parts/C-traits.md

 }
 ```

-Can someone tell me what error do you see?
+Lets type this in, and see if someone can tell me what the error is.

 <br/>
 <br/>